 The strangler fig pattern provides a proven approach for incremental replacement.
 Named after a type of vine that grows around a tree and eventually replaces it, this pattern involves building new functionality alongside old code, gradually routing more traffic to the new implementation, and eventually removing the old code once it’s no longer needed.

-- Monitor the new implementation’s performance and fix any issues
+- Monitor the new implementation’s performance and fix any issues that emerge

-- Gradually migrate additional reports one at a time
+- Gradually migrate additional reports one at a time over several months

 - Remove the old reporting code once all reports have been migrated